 DAY 33 WILDFLOWER EXPLORING BMLD

 Friday, 26th August: A leisurely sightseeing day today as we follow the Art Drive in search of wildflowers, especially the wreath flower.
 On our way to Mullewa, visit some of the 22 various art installations enroute, each depicting farm life, wildflowers and Aboriginal culture.
-Leaving Mullewa, make our way to Coalseam Conservation Park before re-joining the Art Drive.
+Leaving Mullewa, make our way to Coalseam Conservation Park before continuing to Cervantes.
+Stay Cervantes Pinnacles Motel.

 DAY 34 GERALDTON – PERTH BMLD